Code of Values and Ethics for the Canada School of Public Service

 Section 5 of the Public Servants Disclosure Protection Act requires that the Treasury Board establish a Code of Conduct applicable to the federal public sector.
 This was done in April of 2012, when Treasury Board put into place the Values and Ethics Code for the Public Sector (Public Sector Code).

 Section 6 of that Act requires all chief executives to establish organizational codes of conduct that are consistent with the Public Sector Code.
-The Code of Values and Ethics for the Canada School of Public Service (School Code) fulfills this requirement.
+The Code of Values and Ethics for the Canada School of Public Service (School Code) fulfils this requirement.
 Employees and bargaining agents were consulted during its development.

 For ease of reference, the School Code reprints the principles and requirements of the Public Sector Code, as well as conflict of interest and post-employment requirements established by the Treasury Board and set out in Appendix B to the Policy on Conflict of Interest and Post-Employment.
 Employees are nonetheless responsible for being aware of their obligations with respect to all Treasury Board requirements.
 More information on these requirements with respect to values and ethics can be found on the Treasury Board Secretariat's website.